3 key takeaways

 Knowing how to list overlapping jobs on your resume might seem like a puzzle, but it’s surprisingly straightforward.

-If you’re using a chronological resume format (which is the most common approach), then all of your jobs should be listed in reverse chronological order.
+If you’re using a chronological resume template or format (which is the most common approach), then all of your jobs should be listed in reverse chronological order.
 Your most recent job will appear at the top and then move back through your history as you move down the document.

 When you’ve held two different jobs at the same time, then they should still go in reverse chronological order, but with the one you started most recently at the top.
 Here’s what that might look like: